apex/up/docs/09-faq.md

 <details>
   <summary>How much does Up Pro cost?</summary>
   <p>Up's subscription fee is currently $20/mo USD.
-When subscribed your team has access to Up Pro updates until the subscription is cancelled.
-When cancelled you receive access until the end if your billing period.</p>
+When subscribed, your team has access to Up Pro updates until the subscription is cancelled.
+When cancelled, you receive access until the end of your billing period.</p>

-  <p>For the subscription you get unlimited access within your organization, there is no additional fee per team member or "seat".
+  <p>For the subscription, you get unlimited access within your organization; there is no additional fee per team member or "seat".
 You can deploy any number of applications as you wish.</p>

-  <p>Note that AWS charges for use of its resources, however most small to medium applications will fit within the AWS free tier.</p>
+  <p>Note that AWS charges for use of its resources.
+However, most small to medium applications will fit within the AWS free tier.</p>
 </details>

 <details>